 Contemporary, although simple, is not uniform, utilizing a variety of finishes, palettes and materials to create texture and visual interest.
 Their geometric forms are often softened by curved lines.
 Furnishings can be constructed of lighter woods, exposed woods or metal.
 Other popular materials for contemporary furniture are rubber, stone, or concrete.

-Modern furniture defines interior space by geometric form, neutral palettes and a strong emphasis on function rather than flourish.
+Modern bedroom furniture, including modern beds, defines interior space by geometric form, neutral palettes and a strong emphasis on function rather than flourish.
 Furnishings tend to be asymmetrical, with sleek and polished surfaces; metal and glass are common construction materials.
 Other materials for both modern furniture and decorating accessories include vinyl, melamine, Formica, plywood, fiberglass, steel, aluminum and wrought iron.
 Modern design emerged in the second half of the 20th century, reflecting the new technologies, materials and philosophies of the Machine Age.

 Urban furniture, a sub style of contemporary, is minimalist in feel and smaller in scale, suitable for apartment living.
 Lines are clean and wood finishes in dark brown or black are typically textured with brushed metal highlights or glass accents.